Blananas2/blananas2.github.io/js/wordlistcheckerdocumentation.md

 **`moduleData`** is mandatory, and **`exceptionData`** is optional.

 ## `moduleData`
-Each object in this array consists of four properties, none of which can be omitted:
+Each object in this array consists of five properties, none of which can be omitted:
 - **`mod`** _(string)_ is the name of the module, which should match what is shown on the main page of the [Repository of Manual Pages](https://ktane.timwi.de/).
   - Sort these arrays in the same way as the manual repository: alphabetically omitting instances of "The" at the start, ignoring spaces.
   - In cases where the module name contains a `’` or `×`, replace them with `'` and `x` respectively as those characters are not supported by the site's font.
 If there's no fitting substitute for a character, `☺` can be used instead.
+- **`id`** _(string)_ is the module ID of the module, which should also match that of what is shown on the Repository of Manual Pages.
+  - The relevant use case here is for Wordlist Checker's URL parameters, appending `?m=moduleID` to the URL will set the module selection to whichever module has the ID `moduleID`, if present.
 - **`url`** _(string)_ is the URL where the file containing the wordlist for the module is located.
   - Use the *raw* URL for this: Navigate to the file at the corresponding module's GitHub repository then click the "Raw" button to be sent to the raw page.
   - The specific file format is not relevant; the code will interpret the entire file's source as a string.